 But after evaluating Winslow, team doctors decided he needed more surgery.
-'Keller needs a stabilization of his syndesmosis (a sprain of the high ankle ligaments) in order to prevent further laxity," head trainer Mike Colello said.
-An injury such as Winslow's can sometimes require additional surgery.
+Keller needs a stabilization of his syndesmosis (a sprain of the high ankle ligaments) in order to prevent further laxity," head trainer Mike Colello said.
+An injury such as Winslow's can sometimes require addi- DESIGN OUT & STYLE ADVANCED COLORING & CORRECTION PROFESSIONAL MARK-UP MEN'S STYLING AVEDA SPA MANICURES & PEDICURES BODY & FACIAL WAXING Illusions tional surgery.

 Following a trauma to the lower leg or ankle, the joint can become unsteady and painful, requiring an invasive procedure to allow the ligaments to heal properly.

+Not only will Winslow not play again for the Browns in 2004, but he

+stands to lose a

+\$5.3 million onetime bonus.
+As

+part of the sixyear, \$40 million

+contract he signed

+of

+"Our No. 1 concern is Kellen's health and his long-term contribution to the Cleveland Browns."

+Butch Davis

+head coach

-Not only will Winslow not play again for the Browns in 2004, but he stands to lose a "Our No. 1 concern is Kellen's health and his long-term contribution to the Cleveland Browns."
-Butch Davis head coach \$5.3 million onetime bonus.
-As part of the sixyear, \$40 million contract he signed August, in Winslow had to participate in 35 percent of Cleveland's plays this season to reach an incentive to trigger the bonus.
+August.
+Winslow had to participate in 35 percent Cleveland's plays this season to reach an incentive

+to trigger the bonus.